 The procedure is associated with an increased risk of breaking the water early (preterm premature rupture of the membranes) and pre-term birth.
 The average gestational age at delivery after FETO is 35 weeks.
 Once the baby is born, treatment will proceed as described above for mild to moderate CDH.

 Referral Information (for physicians)

-- Left-sided CDH: must be willing to participate in a randomized trial (TOTAL), as treatment is currently only offered as part of the trial.
+- For Left-sided CDH: they must be willing to participate in a randomized trial (TOTAL), as treatment is currently only offered as part of the trial.

-- Right-sided CDH: can be offered FETO outside the TOTAL trial for o/e LHR < 45%
+- Right-sided CDH: can be offered FETO outside the TOTAL trial for ultrasound findings of o/e LHR < 45%

 - Associated genetic anomalies or major anatomic anomalies

 - Cervix <15mm